CertiGraph/CertiGraph/README.md

 ## Installing

 The library can be installed using [opam](https://opam.ocaml.org/).
 Different packages are offered for different target architectures.
+You can install multiple targets side-by-side.

 ### `x86_64-linux`